 It is an offence knowingly or recklessly to make any false representation or omission in making a bankruptcy application to an adjudicator1, or providing any information to an adjudicator in connection with a bankruptcy application2.
 It is also an offence knowingly or recklessly to fail to notify an adjudicator of a matter in accordance with a requirement imposed by or under Part XI of the Insolvency Act 19863.
-It is immaterial for the purposes of such an offence whether or not a bankruptcy order is made as a result of the application
+It is immaterial for the purposes of such an offence whether or not a bankruptcy order is made as a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.